javajon/kubernetes-observability/README.md

 Three important types of monitoring are metric data events, log streams and tracing.
 Over time there are services that gather, store and export the metrics and logs.
-There are Time Series Databases (TSDs) that append each temporal piece of data.
+There are Time Series Databases (TSDBs) that append each temporal piece of data.
 There are monitors that evaluate alerting rules against key changes in data.
 Lastly, there are dashboards and reports offering views into states based on the metrics and logs gathered during a time range.
 Ultimately, to provide